arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### E14.
 The First Market Principle.
 Ensure decision makers feel both cost and benefit.

-Decision-makers should feel botch the cost and benefit of their decisions.
+Decision-makers should feel both the cost and benefit of their decisions.
 Today, some product developers enjoy benefits while being insulated from costs.
 As a result, the resources will tend to be more utilized than they would, leading to decision delays.

 Price should be used to control demand.
 That is how the economic market works.
 When prices rise, demand falls.
 Market work because decision-makers experience both the benefit and the cost of their decisions.
 Pricing enables such decentralized control.